 So you've installed RescueTime.
 You've gotten a few weeks of data, and maybe you've learned some things that you'd like to change.
 In a lot of cases, just being aware of your measurements can be a pretty big motivator.
 Other times, however, you might need something a little more active.
 RescueTime has two ways to keep on top of specific measurements you're trying to make a dent.
 The first is setting a goal, and the second is giving yourself little nudges with our alerts feature.

 You can set goals for a couple of different things in RescueTime:

-- a productivity level (i.e., more than 5 of productive time per day)
+- a productivity level (i.e., more than 5 hours of All Productive Time during All Time (24x7))

-- a specific category (i.e., less than 1 hour of time on video sites)
+- a specific category (i.e., less than 1 hour of time on Video during Work hours)

-Once you set up a goal, it will be tracked on your dashboard and shown to you in your weekly email.
+Once you set up a goal, it will be tracked on your Dashboard, Your Goals Report, and shown to you in your weekly email.
 It is a great way to keep a close eye on a specific metric and track your progress.
 We share more details about how to set Goals here.

-If you want to get a bit more active about making changes, you can set up a daily alert.
-Alerts are very similar to Goals, but when you reach the time you've set up, you are given an alert on your desktop or emailed to you.
-It's a great way to train yourself.
+For RescueTime Premium Customers, if you want to get a bit more active about making changes, you can set up a daily alert.
+Alerts are very similar to Goals, but when you reach the time you've set up, you are given an alert via email or desktop and mobile.
+It's a great way to discipline yourself.
 For example, the team here at RescueTime all have an alert that goes off when we've reached 5 hours of productive work per day.
 You can find more details about Alerts here.